Jimmy Stewart Is Smart, Plays the Accordion, Flies B-24 Liberators, Loves His Wife, & Knows What He Believes In. So Don't Mess With Him.

 Jimmy Stewart: A True Hero

 Like many of our greatest generation who bravely served, Jimmy Stewart didn’t like to talk about his WWII service.
-But he revealed just how meaningful those years were to him when a reporter once asked if Jim viewed his experiences during the war as greater than his years in the movies.
+But he revealed just how meaningful those years were to him in a late 1980s interview:

 He Was An Amazing Friend.
 But Chose His Friends Sparingly.